p_7

 Many of you are well aware of my fascination with trees.
 It all started, many years ago, as a research assistant with the Canadian Forest Service investigating diseases specific to white pines.

-Since then, I have noticed many people pay as much attention to trees as they do with people on a bus!
+Since then, I have noticed many people pay as much attention to trees as they do to people on a bus!
 Hopefully, these short articles with provide an insight into the many species of trees that grace our collective environment.

 Manchineel tree fruit – Image: © Hans Hillewaert